-- (2) Mistreatment of Rodeo Stock or contestant's horse. - c.
-RODEO: - (1) Refusing to contest during a performance on an animal drawn for him. - (2) Any contestant that scratches an event after registration that he signed in for at registration. - (a) A contestant may drop out of any event due to injury to him or herself or horse.
+- (1) Refusing to contest during a performance on an animal drawn for him - (2) Any contestant that scratches an event after registration that he signed in for at registration. - (a) A contestant may drop out of any event due to injury to him or herself or horse.
 A doctor's or D.V.M.'s excuse must be presented to the rodeo secretary to release the contestant. - (b) Contestant must notify Rodeo Secretary and Arena Director for authorization. - (c) A contestant with a visible injury or illness may turn out of any event at a rodeo without a doctor's written excuse provided notification of such turn out is authorized by a judge or National Director at that given rodeo.
 If a contestant has drawn out with a visible injury, he/she must have a doctor's release to resume competition. - (d) Any contestant that has been injured and has received medical care at a hospital or urgent care facility must have a doctor's release before the contestant is allowed to resume competition.
-If a contestant has presented a doctor's release to draw out, he/she must present another doctor's release to resume competition. - (3) Not being ready to compete when called upon. - (4) All contestants of the High School Rodeo must make an effort when competing in the arena. - (5) If an effort is not made, it shall result in disqualification. - (6) Contestants will be disqualified for failure to follow instruction on Grand Entry in and out of the arena.
-Violation of this rule shall be reported to the Board of National Directors by the judge or Arena Director involved. - (7) Contestant's number must be visible when contestant is competing. - 7.
-Any contestant or member will be disqualified from the rodeo, NHS-RA Event or other function for any of the following offenses.
-If they are disqualified for any of these offenses, they will be disqualified from all events or other participation in the rodeo, NHSRA Event or other function. - a.
-CONDUCT: - Having any association with alcoholic beverages, narcotic or other non-medicinal drugs while in attendance at any approved High School Rodeo, whether at a motel or on rodeo grounds or going to or from the rodeo or at any rodeo function.
+If a contestant has presented a doctor's release to draw out, he/she must present another doctor's release to resume competition. - (3) Not being ready to compete when called upon. - (4) All contestants of the High School Rodeo must make an effort when competing in the arena. - (5) If an effort is not made, it shall result in disqualification. - (6) Contestants will be disqualified for failure to follow instruc-

+- tion on Grand Entry in and out of the arena.
+Violation of this rule shall be reported to the Board of National Directors by the judge or Arena Director involved. - (7) Contestant's number must be visible when contestant is competing. - Any contestant or member will be disqualified from the rodeo, NHSRA Event or other function for any of the following offenses.
+If they are disqualified for any of these offenses, they will be disqualified from all events or other participation in the rodeo, NHSRA Event or other function.